 Bicycle Safety Invention Challenge

-- In partnership with Stanford’s Biodesign program, Parking & Transportation Services launched Stanford’s first Bicycle Safety Invention Challenge in fall 2008.
+- In partnership with Stanford’s Biodesign program, Stanford Transportation launched Stanford’s first Bicycle Safety Invention Challenge in fall 2008.
 The competition challenged Stanford students to invent solutions to mitigate bicycle injuries.
 Winners were selected by a distinguished panel, including bicycle industry leaders, and received cash and bicycle-related prizes.

 - The Stanford Report featured the story